itsMyrto/aes-128-cryptography/README.md

 ## Results
 The EBC mode does NOT satisfies the strict avalanche effect since only the block that contains the different bit changes, so half of the cipher-text stays the same.
 The rate in EBC is around $25\%$.
 In CBC mode we get a rate around $50\%$, so it satisfies the avalanche effect.
 That is because it uses and random initial vector with which we $XOR$ the cipher-text.
-So even if only one bit changes, the initial vector when we encrypt both messages will be different and us a result bits are going to change in both blocks.
+So even if only one bit changes, the initial vector when we encrypt both messages will be different and as a result bits are going to change in both blocks.